aclark4life/pelican-blog/content/plone-secrets-episode-5-the-community.rst

 <3

 ..
 [0] I'm not listing the core developers because there are over 100 of them and they don't formally meet as far as I know.
 But of course, without the Founders and Core Developers none of us would be here.
-So a special thanks to them as well.
+So a very special thanks to them as well.
 ..
 [1] Term coined by Wyn Williams